JasselD/JasselNotes/Y2S2/COMP609/Exam/TCP Three-Way Handshake.md

 	- Who sends it?:
 		- Client
 	- Purpose:
 		- "Confirmed.
-Ready to  "
+Ready to go"

+# Key Concepts
+- TCP is connection-oriented (not like UDP)
+- Sequence numbers are initial